ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 > A hypothesis of this research was that the TDD approach would yield code with superior external code quality.
 Based on the data analysis conducted, the experimental findings are supportive that the TDD approach yields code with superior external code quality.
 However, the validity of the results must be considered within the context of the limitations discussed in external validity section.

-There were also some interesting findings around the lack of testing done by the control group.
+There were also some interesting findings on the lack of testing done by the control group.
 Not practising TDD appeared to cause a leaning towards a lack of testing in general.

-This study had many limitations but it was still a good effort to gather some real data on how TDD might work in industry.
+This study had many limitations but it was still a good effort to gather some real data on how TDD might work in the industry.
 In terms of proof that TDD works or not, this study is far from that.

 An interesting paper to look at is [Janzen, D. S., (2006).
 An Empirical Evaluation of the Impact of Test-Driven Development on Software Quality](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.94.9412&rep=rep1&type=pdf) which looks at other studies and does analysis on data gathered by them.
 This is a long paper and I won't repeat much of it here but I will highlight some interesting data and points from it.
 The data is interesting but it is worth keeping in mind the data is from the early 2000's with relatively small sample sizes.